 It turns out that if $\call F$ is a subequation, then $\tildee{\call F}$ is a subequation as well; this is a consequence of the following proposition, which collects some elementary properties of the Dirichlet dual.
-These properties are to be found in \cite[Section 4]{hldir09} in a pure second-order context and in \cite[Section 3]{hldir} for subequations on Riemannian manifolds, as well as in \cite[Proposition~3.2]{chlp} for constant coefficient subequations; we essentially reproduce the proof of this last proposition, in order to point out that it works fine also if one has nonconstant coefficients.
-This happens because of a consequence of the topological condition \eqref{(T)}, as noted in \cite{hldir}.
-More precisely, if we define the dual of the fiber $\call F_x \subset \R \times \R^n \times \call S(n)$ relative to the ambient space $\R \times \R^n \times \call S(n)$, one can compute the dual of $\call F$ fiberwise; that is,
+These properties are to be found in \cite[Section 4]{hldir09} in a pure second-order context and in \cite[Section 3]{hldir} for subequations on Riemannian manifolds, as well as in \cite[Proposition~3.2]{chlp} for constant coefficient subequations.
+We essentially reproduce the proof of this last proposition in order to stress that it also works well if one has non-constant coefficients.
+This happens because of a consequence of the topological condition \eqref{(T)'}, as noted in \cite{hldir}: if we define the dual of the fiber $\call F_x \subset \R \times \R^n \times \call S(n)$ relative to the ambient space $\R \times \R^n \times \call S(n)$, one can compute the dual of $\call F$ fiberwise; that is,

 where the complement is relative to $\R \times \R^n \times \call S(n)$, so there is no ambiguity in the notation $\tildee{\call F}_x$.